Career Services & Events

 - The Access to Justice Project

 Career counseling is available for all law students and alumni through the Career Services Office located in the Dean’s Suite.
-Students can walk-in or make an appointment to see the Assistant Dean for Career Services to discuss career options including alternative and non legal careers, the job market, salary information for recent graduates, post-graduate fellowships, and judicial clerkships.
+Students can walk-in or make an appointment to see the Assistant Dean for Career Services to discuss career options including alternative and

 Students can also learn how to use the academic calendar to position themselves for their future career and/or to help them decide on a career track or sector of the legal market.